 The Gorilla Gym swing gets the most use in our home, but we cycle all of the other attachments through as well.
 The ladder is very popular, along with the trapeze.
 The kids find the knotted rope challenging, but they still ask for it pretty frequently.
 The red rings are least popular, probably because my kids don’t have the upper body strength they require – yet!
 They are getting stronger every day thanks to this toy!
 All of the attachments are stored in a net bag.
 A carabiner system makes it easy to swap out attachments.

 This toy attaches very securely to a standard door frame using a clamping system.
 It can hold up to 300 pounds!
 Mike does pull-ups on it, and I have been on the swing several times – it is solid!

 This build-your-own climbing toy is another incredibly durable gross motor toy.
 The packaging actually shows an ELEPHANT standing on it!
 We bought our Quadro Construction Kit back when Lily was a newborn – nearly seven years ago!
-At the time, one-year-old Johnny was climbing EVERYTHING – his high chair, the book case, the table… you name it, he had climbed it or tried to climb it.
+At the time, one-year-old Johnny was climbing EVERYTHING – his high chair, the book case, the table… You name it, he had climbed it or tried to climb it.
 My mom suggested buying something he was supposed to climb.
 Raising ten children taught her a lot about meeting children’s needs, and this tip saved my sanity.

 The Quadro Construction Kit is even more awesome now that my kids can design and build on their own!
 The kit comes with several different designs; you can also make up your own.
 The kids get a great workout playing.
 Building is also a great workout – both physically and intellectually since it requires some serious visual spatial thinking.

+How do you keep kids active indoors?
 Do you have a favorite gross motor toy – indoor or outdoor – that you recommend?